jooby-dev/jooby-docs/docs/analog/parameter-types.md

 ## Enable absolute data

-Parameter is used to enable absolute data for not multichannel device.
+Parameter is used to enable absolute data for device.

 ### Format